HOW IS THE GEOGRAPHY OF NEPAL?

 Tourists can stay for a maximum of 150 days in a visa year (Jan 1 to Dec 31).

 IS IT NECESSARY TO VACCINATE BEFORE COMING TO NEPAL?

-The vaccinations are compulsory but it’s better to get up date with your health condition and vaccinate as prescribed by the travel specialist.
+The vaccinations are compulsory but it’s better to get updated with your health condition and vaccinate as prescribed by the travel specialist.
 But here are some recommended vaccinations: Hepatitis A, Typhoid, and Meningitis.
 Boosters are also recommended for Tetanus, Polio, Mumps, and Measles.
-You may also require Japanese Encephalitis, Hepatitis B, and Rabies especially important for young children or visiting to rural areas and the Terai.
+You may also require Japanese Encephalitis, Hepatitis B, and Rabies especially important for young children or visiting rural areas and the Terai.

 Many people wear dust mask due to the pollution in Kathmandu valley in order to get rid of respiratory, sinus, chest, ear, nose and throat infections.

 WHAT ABOUT THE CURRENCY AND ITS EXCHANGE RATES?